ibm-cloud-docs/openshift/encryption.md

 - Clusters automatically respond if you disable, enable, or restore root keys.
 - Disabling a root key restricts cluster functionality until you reenable the key.
 - Deleting a root key makes the cluster unusable and unrecoverable.
-- Root keys can't be deleted if the key is used by a cluster.
 - You can have only one KMS provider and key enabled in the cluster at a time.
 - You can switch the KMS provider and key.
 - You can't disable KMS provider encryption.